 Haiti cisterns

-Haiti is the poorest country in America, and its situation has been getting worse in recent years.
-Turtle Island is located in northwestern Haiti.
-It has few aquifer resources and away from consumption points, consisting of groups of families widespread among themselves, which makes it difficult to establish a distribution network for its 40,000 inhabitants.
+Haiti is the poorest country in the Americas, and its situation has been getting worse in recent years.
+Tortuga Island is located in northwestern Haiti.

 The dry season lasts about nine months, so the construction of rainwater harvesting cisterns, with a capacity of 6,500 litres, has meant access to water for these families during that season.
 The following results are being achieved with this project: